omarii20/FinalProject-TerminalX/README.md

 Welcome to the TerminalX test project!
 In this project, we will be conducting comprehensive testing for the Terminal X website (https://www.terminalx.com/).
 Our focus will be on writing a detailed test plan, developing an automation infrastructure, and implementing various types of tests using Playwright.

 ### Getting Started
+> [!note]
-Before running the tests, make sure you have the necessary dependencies installed.
+> Before running the tests, make sure you have the necessary dependencies installed.
 Run the following command to install the required packages: `npm install`

 ### Test Plan
 - Login and logout process